H&J Medical Supplies Education Hub

 Renting vs. Purchasing: A Practical Guide

-Making the right choice between renting and buying can significantly affect both your finances and overall convenience.
-Below is a quick breakdown of the factors to weigh when considering each option:
+Making the right choice between renting and buying can significantly affect both your finances and convenience.
+This quick breakdown helps weigh the factors when considering each option.

 Renting

-- Short-Term Needs: Ideal if your recovery or usage timeline is brief (e.g., 1–6 months).
+• Short‑Term Needs: Ideal if your recovery timeline is brief (e.g., 1–6 months).

-- Lower Upfront Costs: Typically involves monthly or weekly payments without a large initial payout.
+• Lower Upfront Costs: Monthly payments without a large initial payout.

-- Less Maintenance: Suppliers often handle repairs or replacements during your rental period.
+• Less Maintenance: Suppliers handle repairs or replacements.

 Purchasing